antmicro/renode-dpi-examples/README.md

 ```

 ### Preparing Renode

-You can find an instruction on preparing Renode in [the previous section](/#preparing-renode).
+You can find instructions on preparing Renode in [the previous section](/#preparing-renode).

 ### Building a sample

 #### Linux

 Run in `samples/axi_ram`
 ```bash
 mkdir build